Sanzarote/dwmblocks/README.md

-This is the README from luke's dwmblocks, which this is a copy of.
+This is the README from luke's dwmblocks, which this is a near copy of.

 # dwmblocks